Wclock world clock display

 We suspect the problem was probably caused by using UPX to compress the executable.
 We've stopped using it as of version 1.6.1.
 This bloated out the executable size from 88 kB file to an enormous 222 kB.

 The executable is signed with our code authentication certificate issued to "D.I.
-Management Services Pty Limited".
+Management Services Pty Limited" (for which we pay a lot of money).

 The full open-source source code with MD5 checksums and digital signatures is published on this page